-Investors interested in Consumer Discretionary stocks should always be looking to find the best-performing companies in the group.
+The Consumer Discretionary group has plenty of great stocks, but investors should always be looking for companies that are outperforming their peers.
 Is Sony (SNE) one of those stocks right now?
 By taking a look at the stock's year-to-date performance in comparison to its Consumer Discretionary peers, we might be able to answer that question.

-Sony is a member of our Consumer Discretionary group, which includes 242 different companies and currently sits at #10 in the Zacks Sector Rank.
+Sony is a member of the Consumer Discretionary sector.
+This group includes 243 individual stocks and currently holds a Zacks Sector Rank of #12.
 The Zacks Sector Rank gauges the strength of our 16 individual sector groups by measuring the average Zacks Rank of the individual stocks within the groups.

-The Zacks Rank is a proven system that emphasizes earnings estimates and estimate revisions, highlighting a variety of stocks that are displaying the right characteristics to beat the market over the next one to three months.
+The Zacks Rank emphasizes earnings estimates and estimate revisions to find stocks with improving earnings outlooks.
+This system has a long record of success, and these stocks tend to be on track to beat the market over the next one to three months.
 SNE is currently sporting a Zacks Rank of #1 (Strong Buy).

-Within the past quarter, the Zacks Consensus Estimate for SNE's full-year earnings has moved 1.83% higher.
-This is a sign of improving analyst sentiment and a positive earnings outlook trend.
+Over the past 90 days, the Zacks Consensus Estimate for SNE's full-year earnings has moved 0.80% higher.
+This means that analyst sentiment is stronger and the stock's earnings outlook is improving.

-To break things down more, SNE belongs to the Audio Video Production industry, a group that includes 6 individual companies and currently sits at #75 in the Zacks Industry Rank.
-Stocks in this group have gained about 12.86% so far this year, so SNE is performing better this group in terms of year-to-date returns.
+Looking more specifically, SNE belongs to the Audio Video Production industry, which includes 10 individual stocks and currently sits at #104 in the Zacks Industry Rank.
+Stocks in this group have gained about 26.13% so far this year, so SNE is performing better this group in terms of year-to-date returns.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report